 Members-in-service may be eligible to purchase service rendered prior to establishing membership with the Middlesex County Retirement System.
 Such service will be added to service rendered in the Middlesex County Retirement System to determine vesting.

 Veterans can purchase up to four years of retirement credit for their active military service.
 National Guard and Reserve time is pro-rated on a 5 to 1 basis.
 For every 5 years of Guard and Reserve service, a member will receive 1 year of credit.

 The cost of this service is 10% of a member’s first year salary upon entering the retirement system for each year purchased.
 No interest is charged.
 Members may rollover funds from deferred compensation or tax-deferred plans with no penalties to purchase this time.
 In addition, installment payment plans are available.

 Call Firefighters and Permanent Intermittent/Reserve Police Officers

 A call firefighter or permanent-intermittent/reserve police officer can purchase up to 5 years of retirement credit for the period he or she was on his or her respective list and eligible to be appointed as a permanent police officer or permanent firefighter.
 The service is eligible for purchase only if such member was later appointed as a permanent member of the department in the same town.

 The cost of this service is based upon retirement contributions which would have been withheld from the compensation actually paid for services.
-If no services were rendered, the retirement system will use a hypothetical annual pay of $3,000.
 While the cost is usually minimal, interest does apply.